Albert8559/Projektstudie-Webscraper/README.md

-Webscrapper to get data on patents
+Webscraper to get data on patents